mnebus/micronaut-kafka-rest-app/README.md

 ```
 ./mvnw mn:run
 ```
-> The views for swagger-ui and rapidoc require `./mvnw clean package`

 To run the application w/out any dependencies on local kafka:
 1. build/install the local docker image